 By Dr. Rita Khanna

+The healthy spine and Yoga lifestyle are connected at an early age.
 Upon entering the world, a newborn baby’s spine is flexed (bent forward) at the beginning.
 Later, when the infant turns on its tummy, and starts to raise its head, it develops the first backward curve of the spine, in the cervical (neck) region.
 Still later, when the young child first stands on its own feet in the erect position, it develops another backward curve in the lumbar (lower) region.
-These curves will continue to develop until growing continues.
+These curves will continue to develop as growing continues.

 While standing in the erect position, the lumbar spine has to bear the weight of the upper half of the body.
 Due to this, and also due to strides of the legs in erect walking, the spine develops this backward curvature which pre-disposes man alone, amongst all the animals, to a new range of evolutionary spinal diseases, including low back pain, slipped disc, sciatica, scoliosis, and spondylitis.